regenwatchdog/regenwatchdog.github.io/_estates/newham/customhouse.md

 In 2018, the [PEACH group - Peoples Empowerment Alliance for Custom House]() launched its own [regeneration manifesto](http://www.peach-e16.org.uk/index.php/housing/109-peach-regeneration-manifesto-2018) for the regeneration of the Custom House area:

 <img src="/images/peach.png" class="img-fluid rounded img-thumbnail">

+There is a detailed chapter written about the PEACH group's involvement in the regeneration included in a book [published](https://www.uclpress.co.uk/products/125696) under the title: 'Community-led regeneration, a toolkit for residents and planners'